sithmel/async-deco/README.md

 cached(function (..., cb) { .... });
 ```
 It takes 2 arguments:
-* a cache object.
+* a cache object [mandatory].
 The interface should be compatible with memoize-cache (https://github.com/sithmel/memoize-cache)
-* a logger function (logs "cachehit")
+* a logger function (logs "cachehit") [optional]

 Fallback
 --------